-The final design of the EPA's new EV mpg sticker has yet to materialize for 2012 models, but there will be four key elements to look for with electric vehicles: kilowatt-hours per 100 miles (kWh/100m); mpg-equivalent (mpg-e); annual electric cost; and cruising range.
+The agency's new mpg sticker for an electric vehicle (EV) has four key elements: kilowatt-hours per 100 miles (kWh/100m); mpg-equivalent (MPGe); annual electricity cost; and cruising range.
 We'll tackle each below.

 With an EPA combined fuel-efficiency rating of 50 mpg, the Prius burns 2 gallons to travel 100 miles (2 g/100m).
 The thirstier Bugatti's 10-mpg rating means it takes 10 gallons to travel the same distance (10 g/100m).
-When converted from mpg to g/100 miles, you can see how the Prius' lower figure of 2 g/100m denotes better fuel efficiency than the Bugatti's 10 g/100m.
-Go electric, and you'll also see how 34 kWh/100m represents better fuel economy than 38 kWh/100m.
+When converted from mpg to gallons per 100 miles, you can see how the Prius' lower figure of 2 g/100m denotes better fuel efficiency than the Bugatti's 10 g/100m.
+Go electric and you'll also see how 32 kWh/100m represents better fuel economy than 34 kWh/100m.

 Kilowatt-Hours to MPG-Equivalent

-So if the Nissan Leaf could travel 100 miles on 33.7 kWh of electricity (the energy equivalent of 1 gallon of gasoline), it would receive an mpg equivalency of 100 mpg-e.
-Since the Nissan Leaf requires slightly more than the 33.7 kWh gallon-of-gas equivalent to travel 100 miles (in this case, 34 kWh), it received an mpg equivalency rating of 99 mpg-e.
-What does all this have to do with fuel economy?
-Not much.
+So if the 2014 Ford Focus EV could travel 100 miles on 33.7 kWh of electricity (the energy equivalent of 1 gallon of gasoline), it would receive an mpg equivalency of 100 MPGe.
+But the Focus EV actually requires slightly less than the 33.7 kWh to travel 100 miles (in this case, 32 kWh), so it received an mpg equivalency rating of 105 MPGe.

 Annual Fuel Cost

-For yearly electric cost, the EPA uses a national average of 11 cents per kWh and an annual driving average of 15,000 miles.
-If the Leaf will travel 1 mile on 0.34 kWh (34 kWh/100m), multiply 0.34 kWh by 15,000 and you've got 5,100 kWh.
-At 11 cents per kilowatt-hour, this equals $561.
+For yearly electric cost, the EPA uses a national average of 12.5 cents per kWh, and the number can change each year.
+It assumes an annual driving average of 15,000 miles.
+If the Focus EV travels 1 mile on 0.32 kWh (32 kWh/100m), multiply 0.32 kWh by 15,000 and you've got 4,800 kWh.
+At 12.5 cents per kilowatt-hour, this equals $600.